davidolorundare/tempus_de_challenge/README.md

 The pipeline tasks are identical to that of the first.
 The only difference is in the third task of calling the News API:

-- Four [Airflow SimpleHTTPOperators](https://airflow.apache.org/code.html#airflow.operators.http_operator.SimpleHttpOperator) are defined, which make separate parallel HTTP GET requests to the News API's 'everything' endpoint with the assigned API Key and a query for specific keywords: 'Tempus Labs', 'Eric Lefokosky', 'Cancer', and Immunotherapy.
+- Four [Airflow SimpleHTTPOperators](https://airflow.apache.org/code.html#airflow.operators.http_operator.SimpleHttpOperator) are defined, which make separate parallel HTTP GET requests to the News API's 'top-headlines' endpoint directly with the assigned API Key and a query for specific keywords: 'Tempus Labs', 'Eric Lefokosky', 'Cancer', and Immunotherapy.
 This fetches data on each of these keywords.
-The Python callback function which handles the return Response object stores the them as four JSON files in the 'news' folder, created in an earlier step, for the 'tempus_bonus_challenge_dag'.
+The Python callback function which handles the return Response object stores them as four JSON files in the 'headlines' folder, created in an earlier step, for the 'tempus_bonus_challenge_dag'.

 ---